xVinnie/tera-long-dmg-numbers/README.md

 ######
 * ***`/!smn`*** *`divisor` `new divisor value(number)`* sets a new damage divisor.

-*Note: Settings will autosave if using Caali's proxy when exitting the game.
+*Note: Settings will be autosaved if using Caali's proxy when exitting the game.
 I have no idea why it's broken with pony's proxy, will probably fix it later /shrug.*